 We may purchase put and call options on TBA securities to hedge against short-term changes in interest rates.
 Under a purchased put option, we have the right to sell the counterparty a specified TBA security at a predetermined price on the option exercise date in exchange for a premium at execution.
 Under a purchased call option, we have the right to purchase from the counterparty a specified TBA security at a predetermined price on the option exercise date in exchange for a premium at execution.
 The premium paid for a put or call option is reported as an asset in our consolidated balance sheets.
-The premium is valued at an amount equal to the fair value of the option that would have the effect of closing the position.
-The difference between the premium and the fair value of the option is reported in gain (loss) on derivative instruments, net in our consolidated statement of operations and comprehensive income.
-When a purchased put or call option is exercised, a realized loss is reported in our consolidated statement of operations equal to the difference between the premium paid and the fair value of the exercised put or call option.
+The premium is valued at an amount equal to the fair value of the option that would have the effect of closing the position adjusted for nonperformance risk, if any.
+The difference between the premium and the fair value of the option is reported in gain (loss) on derivative instruments and trading securities, net in our consolidated statement of operations and comprehensive income.
+When a purchased put or call option expires unexercised, a realized loss is reported in our consolidated statement of operations equal to the premium paid.
+When a purchased put or call option is exercised, a realized gain or loss is reported in our consolidated statement of operations equal to the difference between the premium paid and the fair value of the exercised put or call option.
 In addition, a derivative asset is recorded in our consolidated balance sheet for the TBA security resulting from the put or call option exercise.

 We may also write put and call options on TBA securities to hedge against short-term changes in interest rates.
 Under a written put option, the counterparty has the right to sell us a specified TBA security at a predetermined price on the option exercise date in exchange for a premium at execution.
 Under a written call option, the counterparty has the right to purchase from us a specified TBA security at a predetermined price on the option exercise date in exchange for a premium at execution.
 The premium received from writing a put or call option is reported as a liability in our consolidated balance sheets.
-The premium is valued at an amount equal to the fair value of the option that would have the effect of closing the position.
-The difference between the premium and the fair value of the option expires unexercised, a realized gain is reported in our consolidated statement of operations equal to the premium received.
+The premium is valued at an amount equal to the fair value of the option that would have the effect of closing the position adjusted for nonperformance risk, if any.
+The difference between the premium and the fair value of the option is reported in gain (loss) on derivative instruments and trading securities, net in our consolidated statement of operations and comprehensive income.
+When a written put or call option expires unexercised, a realized gain is reported in our consolidated statement of operations equal to the premium received.
 When we terminate a written put or call option, a realized gain or loss is reported in our consolidated statement of operations equal to the difference between the termination payment and the premium received.
-When a written put or call option is exercised, a realized gain or loss is reported in our consolidated statement of operations equal to the difference between the termination payment and the difference between the premium received and the fair value of the exercised put or call option.
+When a written put or call option is exercised, a realized gain or loss is reported in our consolidated statement of operations equal to the difference between the premium received and the fair value of the exercised put or call option.
 In addition, a derivative asset or liability is recorded in our consolidated balance sheet for the TBA security resulting from the put or call option exercise.